 With the deadline looming to implement new Accounting Standard, Revenue from Contracts with Customers (ASC 606), many organizations are hard at work to redefine how revenue is recognized for products/services sold and how contracts are established with customers.
 The new standard lays out five overarching steps that companies, both public and private, must address.
 (See more details and timelines below).
 And while these steps provide a general framework to guide implementation, scratch the surface and you’re likely to find many of the same nuances, challenges and complexities that I’ve found while helping organizations through the process of rethinking revenue recognition and updating their financial reporting and accounting function.

-In this blog, I’ll share key findings and takeaways that every finance leader should be aware of including what is ASC 606? as well as discoveries with specific, actionable ways you can streamline your ASC 606 implementation from an accounting perspective, while others are high-level considerations on how to shift decades’ worth of thinking around the application of entirely new and different accounting principles.
+In this blog, I’ll share key findings and takeaways that every finance leader should be aware of including what is ASC 606? as well as discoveries with specific, actionable ways you can streamline your private company adoption of ASC 606 from an accounting perspective, while others are high-level considerations on how to shift decades’ worth of thinking around the application of entirely new and different accounting principles.

 A Summary of The Five Steps